Brabham - Henley Brook

 Brabham - Henley Brook is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Brabham-Henley Brook has a high cultural diversity, with 36.0% of its population speaking a language other than English at home and 41.0% born overseas.
-Christianity is the predominant religion in Brabham-Henley Brook, comprising 43.0% of the population.
-Notably, the 'Other' category comprises 6.8% of the population, higher than Greater Perth's average of 2.4%.
+Brabham - Henley Brook scores highly on cultural diversity, with 36.0% of its population speaking a language other than English at home and 41.0% born overseas.
+The main religion in Brabham - Henley Brook is Christianity, which makes up 43.0% of people.
+However, the most apparent overrepresentation is in Other, which comprises 6.8% of the population, substantially higher than the Greater Perth average of 1.4%.

 Frequently Asked Questions - Diversity